hayeah/sike-react-course/live-edit/_index.md

 </cn>

-If you type the `foo` command, the system searches for `foo` in the following order:
+If you type the `foo` command, the system searches `foo` the following directories one after another:

 ```
 /usr/local/sbin